 Sadly we learn that Keith passed away, aged 71, on the 14th June 2020 after a long illness.
 My sincere condolences go out to his partner Viv Izzard, family, friends and former colleagues.
 Keith's work in Sales saw him working hard in the background to cover and control the many commercial agreements made between BCal and their trade partners.
 He is remembered as a true BCal man who always supported the company throughout.
 Keith Remembered

 Joining BCAL in the early 80s as a staff bus driver and working my way up to ops I would love to hear from any of the old team.
 Remember if you wanted to know anything MT boys always had the latest news. ps if you are out there walnut brain give us a call

-My Dad worked at Gatwick from 1953-1988 as an Aircraft Engineer, he is looking for his best mate Bryan John who also worked for BUA, BCal, and then went to Dubai, to work on private jets for the Royals, We last had contact 5yrs ago, but have not heard of anything since.
-My dad will soon be 70, it wood make his day if we could find him.
-We moved from Horley to North Yorkshire after he retired, now my father potters around doing up farm and lawn Machinery.
-If anyone remembers my dad and wants to get in touch, please e-mail and i will pass it on
+I worked at Gatwick from 1953-1988 as an Aircraft Engineer, and I am looking for my best mate Bryan John who also worked for BUA, BCal, and then went to Dubai, to work on private jets for the Royals, We last had contact years ago, but I have not heard of anything since.
+I moved from Horley to North Yorkshire after retiring, and I now potter around doing up farm and lawn Machinery.
+If anyone wants to get in touch, please e-mail

 Karen Faulkner (now McEwan)

 I have just found the website, joined BCAL May '77 Ab 9.
 Brings tears to my eyes, what a lovely time we had.
 I still keep in touch with quite a few BCAL girls, will tell them about the site.
 Wonderful, just wonderful!
 The TV advert still makes me giggle, oh and very proud to have been part of such a great airline.